patel-lay/contex-aware-search/README.md

 # AI knowledge infra
-Currently Markdown and external data(offical website) is supported.
-Citation not added to
+Currently Markdown and external data(offical website) is supported with citations

 Working on parsing and adding code
 ### System Diagram